-A new feature of SHEAR7 v4.11 was that any user may allow SHEAR7 to be installed and uninstalled in silent mode.
-In this mode the process does not generate any dialog boxes.
+A new feature of SHEAR7 v4.11 is that any user may allow SHEAR7 to be installed and uninstalled in silent mode so that it does not generate any dialog boxes.
 Installing or uninstalling in silent mode requires no user interaction during either process.